Youth Engagement Producer

 What I don’t do is one-off D&I workshops.

-I currently work for the social justice charity, Arts Emergency.
+- I currently work two days a week for the social justice charity, Arts Emergency.

 Image Credit: Lauren Morton